-This webinar will be taught by five people representing three different libraries:
+This webinar will be taught by three people representing three different libraries:

 Maryann Brickey, MLS, is a Children’s Librarian and Branch Manager with Live Oak Public Libraries in Savannah, Georgia where she lives with her rescue dog Dolly Parton.
 She has a Bachelor of Arts in Political Science from the University of Missouri, and completed her MLIS at the School for Information Sciences at the University of Illinois Urbana- Champaign in May of 2013.
 She has been working in public libraries ever since.

 Krystal Lancaster, MLS, is the County Librarian at Camden County Public Library in northeastern North Carolina.
 She has a Bachelor of Arts in Psychology from North Carolina State University and a Master’s degree in Library Science from North Carolina Central University.
 She has worked inpublic libraries for the past ten years, three of those as a children’s librarian.